UBC-MDS/introduction-machine-learning/chapters/en/module2.md

 **Question 1**
-Will increasing the value of `max_depth` make the accuracy of the model increase or decrease?
+Will increasing the value of `max_depth` increase or decrease the accuracy of the model?

 <choice id="1" >
 <opt text="Increase"  correct="true">